SfS-ASCL/NaLiDa2Marc/README.md

 # Status

 The software has no official release yet.
-The software has experimental support for CMDI v1.2.
+The software has NO experimental support for CMDI v1.2 YET.

 NaLiDa2Marc exploits context-specific information from SfS-based CMDI profiles to minimize information loss.
 For a general transformation from CMDI to MARC-21 (with more information loss), please consult Cmdi2Marc.